 Mussels are definitely on the affordable end as well and surprisingly easy to cook!
 No longer are you limited to fancy French restaurants for your Moules Frites fix.
 Enjoy these fine modules delicacies from the comfort of your own home.
 And *ahem* according to Andrew, this dish is perfect for you male cooks out there looking to impress a special lady friend (sophisticated dish created with minimal effort).

 On a final note, before we dive into how to steam some delicious mussels, I want to invite you guys to join Lot18, a beautifully designed daily deals website that provides insider access to fine wines, specialty foods, and epicurean-themed excursions.
 I actually haven’t quite learned to fully appreciate a glass of full-bodied wine, so for me, I love browsing the site for deals on cookware and utensils.
-I recently purchased a gorgeous Nero fondue set.
+I recently purchased an instant pot pressure cooker.
 Now I just need some people over to enjoy!

 - 3 lb mussels